rchakode/oneinsight/README.md

 * Create a user account

-        $ htpasswd -c /var/oneinsight/passwords oneinsight
+        $ htpasswd -c /var/oneinsight/passwords <username>

+  Replace <username> with the desired user name.
+You'll be invited to set the user password.
-  You'll need to have sufficient permissions to write into the directory /var/lib/oneinsight
+  The user information will be stored in the file ``/opt/oneinsight/passwords``, so you should have sufficient permissions to write into the file as well into its directory (/opt/oneinsight).

 Ciphering
 ---------